blockchaingate/Kanban-js/secrets_server_only/README.md

 # Server-only secrets

 This folder is to contain server-only secrets.
-Except for the present readme, no other files should be present in the repository.
+Except for the present readme and a sample (fake) config file, no other files should be present in the repository.
 Should you change the secrets set up, please update this file.

 The present folder is added in the .gitignore to prevent you from accidentally adding it to